buildbot/buildbot/master/docs/manual/configuration/reporters/reporter_base.rst

-NotifierBase
+ReporterBase
 ++++++++++++

-.. py:currentmodule:: buildbot.reporters.notifier
+.. py:currentmodule:: buildbot.reporters.base

-.. py:class:: NotifierBase
+.. py:class:: ReporterBase

-:class:`NotifierBase` is a base class used to implement various reporters.
+:class:`ReporterBase` is a base class used to implement various reporters.
 It accepts a list of :ref:`report generators<Report-Generators>` which define what messages to issue on what events.
 If generators decide that an event needs a report, then the ``sendMessages`` function is called.
 The ``sendMessages`` function should be implemented by deriving classes.

-.. py:class:: NotifierBase(generators=None)
+.. py:class:: ReporterBase(generators=None)
     :noindex:

 ``generators``